• Home

 • National Cyber Security Centre: AI and cyber security: what you need to know

-• Do not sign up for free trials without checking with the list of ICB vetted providers or contacting our Data protection officer.
+• do not sign up for free trials without checking with the list of ICB vetted providers or contacting our GP Data protection officer.

-• Ensure that the AI, or new digital platform you are implementing is ready for operational use.
-Any new beta testing modes may be out of scope of what may have been vetted by NCL
+• ensure that the AI, or new digital platform you are implementing is ready for operational use.
+Any new beta testing modes may be out of scope of what may have originally been vetted by NCL

 This guidance is not exhaustive and will be updated regularly so please check back.
-Practice implementing AI do so at there own risk NCL ICB takes no liability
+Practice implementing AI do so at their own risk NCL ICB takes no liability.

 By following this structured approach, you can ensure that AI integration in your practice is effective, compliant, and beneficial to both clinicians and patients.